 where the parameter α is the relative weight on output deviations.
 This loss function takes potential output and zero inflation rate as the targets for the deviations of output and inflation from the deterministic long-run trend.
-As we discuss in Chapter 3, during the past years have been some works on deriving the policy problem from first principles.
+During the past years have been some works on deriving the policy problem from first principles.
 Rotemberg and Woodford (1997) and Woodford (2003) show that an objective function of the form of (1) can be obtained as a quadratic approximation of the utility-based welfare6.
 Though, this works rely on some assumptions, like representative agent economy, which can be a restrictive representation of how the preferences over inflation and output gap really are.
 However, they are useful to establish the policy problem from the welfare criterion.
-Moreover, Woodford (2003) shows
+Moreover, Woodford (2003) shows that the weight α is a function of the primitive parameters of the model, such as the slope of the Phillips curve and the degree of monopolistic competition.